perwin/imfit/docs/config_file_format.md

 2. A comma-separated pair of numbers specifying lower and upper limits

-Note that limit specifications are actually *required* by the Differential Evolution solver; they are optional for the other solvers (including the default Levenberg-Marquardt solver).
+Note that parameter-limit specifications are actually *required* by imfit-mcmc.
+They are also required when using imfit's Differential Evolution solver;
+they are optional for the other solvers (including the default Levenberg-Marquardt solver).
 Limit specifications are *ignored* by makeimage.

 ## Examples

 ### Example: Single-function image

-This is based on configuration file in the `examples/` subdirectory.
-If used with imfit, it fits a single Sersic function to a 256 by 256-pixel cutout of an SDSS image.
+This is based on configuration file in the `examples/` subdirectory, where it is meant to be used to fit a single Sersic function to a 256 by 256-pixel cutout of an SDSS image.
 If used with makeimage, it generates a 2D Sersic-function image using the specified parameters.
-This example does *not* contain gain or read-noise specifications (for use with imfit).
-Lower and upper limites are listed for all parameters for use with imfit.
+This example does *not* contain gain or read-noise specifications.
+Lower and upper limits are listed for all parameters for use with imfit.

     X0   129.0    125,135